oboehmer/CLEUR20-CXTA/docs/02-parsing.md

 # Command Output Parsing Exercises

-Despite the enhancements to deal with network devices in a programmatic way over APIs (i.e. REST, NETCONF, etc.), parsing command line output remains to be a major task when dealing with heterogeneous network environments.
+Despite the enhancements to deal with network devices in a programmatic way over APIs (i.e. REST, NETCONF, etc.), parsing command line output remains to be a major task when dealing with diverse network environments.

 CXTA provides a variety of keywords and approaches to deal with parsing, which we want to introduce in this exercise.